Updated on September 27, 2022

 • Family Resource Center: A directory of resources and guides for understanding addiction and addressing a child’s substance abuse.
 It was created by the Treatment Research Institute (TRI), a non-profit organization.

-• Partnership to End Addiction: A non-profit organization offering support to families who have children struggling with substance use disorders.
+• Partnership to End Addiction: A non-profit organization that supports families with children struggling with substance use disorders.
 It has reports, books, guides, news, and partnerships with other organizations.

 • National Association for Children of Addiction (NACoA): An organization that offers programs, kits, training, and other resources on the effect of alcohol and drug use on children and families.